Engbenjamin/Process_Document_Final_Draft/README.md

 Take the EE elective course BEE 484 Sensors and Sensor Systems.

 #### C++ Coding
-This is a critical part of embedded electronics and are used in almost all microcontrollers.
+This is a critical part of embedded electronics and is used in almost all microcontrollers.
 It is the industry standard for electronics firmware across industries.

 Take the CSS 142/143 C++ track of classes instead of the CSS 132/133 course track when fulfilling your degree's programming requirements.